runtimeverification/vlsm/CODING_CONVENTIONS.md

 - CamelCase for constructor name
 - field declaration with C-style naming on separate line, with 2 spaces of indentation
 - the `;` in the last field should not be omitted
-- the sort annotation should not be omitted
 - it's recommended to include the sort annotation, especially when it's `Prop`

 Example: